The Minimum Feasible Tileset problem: Introduction

-The problem most closely related to \mfts is arguably \textsc{Set Packing}, as~$3$-\textsc{Set Packing} appears as a subproblem in our approximation algorithm and also as the source problem for our \NP-hardness reduction. \textsc{Set Packing} has been extensively studied for both approximability and parameterized complexity (see, e.g.,~\cite{BansalCS09,Cygan13,SviridenkoW13} and~\cite{DellM12,Koutis08} for some recent results).
-The main difference between the two problems is that \textsc{Set Packing} is a maximization problem whereas \mfts seeks to minimize the size of a feasible tileset---a measure that is only indirectly related to the number of sets~(scenarios).
-In particular, \textsc{Set Packing} becomes trivial for a bounded number of sets, whereas for \mfts we get a nontrivial polynomial-time algorithm via integer linear programming.
+\paragraph{Related Work.} The problem most closely related to \mfts is arguably \textsc{Set Packing}, as~$3$-\textsc{Set Packing} appears as a subproblem in our approximation algorithm and also as the source problem for our \NP-hardness reduction (in the form of \textsc{Maximum Three-Dimensional Matching}). \textsc{Set Packing} has been extensively studied for both approximability and parameterized complexity (see, e.g.,~\cite{BansalCS09,Cygan13,SviridenkoW13} and~\cite{DellM12,Koutis08} for some recent results).
+The main difference between the two problems is that \textsc{Set Packing} is a maximization problem whereas \mfts seeks to minimize the size of a feasible tileset --- a measure that is only indirectly related to the number of sets~(scenarios).
+In particular, \textsc{Set Packing} becomes trivial for a bounded number of sets, whereas for \mfts we get a nontrivial polynomial-time algorithm via integer linear programming (see \autoref{section:numberofscenarios}).

-As mentioned above, the \mfts problem can equivalently be seen as designing an edge-minimal graph on the set of symbols such that, for each scenario, the edges (tiles) can be oriented in such a way that all symbols in the scenario have indegree at least one.
+As alluded to above, the \mfts problem can equivalently be seen as designing an edge-minimal graph on the set of symbols such that, for each scenario, the edges (tiles) can be oriented in such a way that all symbols in the scenario have indegree at least one.
 The question whether a \emph{given} graph admits an orientation with certain properties has been studied in various settings.
 For example, Biedl et al.~\cite{Biedl/05} proposed an approximation algorithm for finding a balanced acyclic orientation.
-Another natural constraint on an orientation that has been studied is to prescribe degrees for each vertex~\cite{DisserMatuschke/12,Frank/76,Hakimi/65}.
+Another natural constraint on an orientation that has been studied is to prescribe degrees for each vertex~\cite{DisserMatuschke/16,Frank/76,Hakimi/65}.

 More abstractly, we are looking for a graph on the set of symbols that fulfills a certain constraint for each scenario.
-The case where the subgraph induced by each scenario has to be connected is well-studied~\cite{BKMSV11,CKNSSW13,DuM88,GG07,JP87}.
-In particular, it is NP-hard to find the minimum number of edges needed~\cite{DuM88} and to decide whether a planar solution~\cite{BKMSV11,JP87} or a solution of treewidth at most three~\cite{GG07} exists.
+The case where the subgraph induced by each scenario has to be connected is well-studied~\cite{BKMSV11,CKNSSW15,DuM88,GG13,JP87,BKKNS16}.
+In particular, it is \NP-hard to find the minimum number of edges needed~\cite{DuM88} and to decide whether a planar solution~\cite{BKMSV11,JP87} or a solution of treewidth at most three~\cite{GG13} exists.